National Interest Waivers

 How does White and Associates assist?

-We have been representing individuals applying for national interest waivers for more than twenty-five years.
+We have been representing individuals applying for national interest waivers for more than 30 years.
 This is one of the most subjective immigration categories, where the role of the attorney cannot be overstated.
 Experience, knowledge, and creativity are necessary to navigate this trying category.
 The documentation requirements are rigorous, with typical petitions including more than 50 exhibits.
 We assist in strategizing; properly classifying the field; preparing recommendation letters and testimonials; interfacing with referees; contacting potential experts; arranging for education evaluations; drilling down on the critical issues; and assisting throughout the process.

 Please contact us to find out how we can help you.